sunday-take-away/employee-containers/README.md

 This service is fairly simple to construct.
 For improved performance I would use Akka Streams or Spring Data Streams, and have multiple instances of this service using kubernetes.

+### Continuous Integration
+Since this is all open source, simply employed travis to build services.
+This is to ensure code builds and is tested.
+See https://travis-ci.org/sunday-take-away for relevant build status.